Analyzing Hawaiian Holdings Inc. (HA)'s quick and current ratios - The Dwinnex

-Hawaiian Holdings Inc. (NASDAQ: HA) closed the day trading at $10.70 up 2.69% from the previous closing price of $10.42.
-In other words, the price has increased by $+0.28 from its previous closing price.
-On the day, 1209978 shares were traded.
-HA stock price reached its highest trading level at $10.88 during the session, while it also had its lowest trading level at $10.42.
+Hawaiian Holdings Inc. (NASDAQ: HA) closed the day trading at $11.00 down -0.54% from the previous closing price of $11.06.
+In other words, the price has decreased by -$0.06 from its previous closing price.
+On the day, 1066167 shares were traded.
+HA stock price reached its highest trading level at $11.19 during the session, while it also had its lowest trading level at $10.60.

 Sponsored